jorge9112/Curso-Robot/exercise-10/README.md

 ## Challenges:

 Move the variables to a location outside of the test file.
-(15 min)
+(15 min).